 © Third Floor Design Studio

 I actually love this!
 The IKEA Vinter 2014 fabric -for a bargain price.
 Decorate your Christmas tree with 24 little gifts.
 You can hang it on a branch, stretch it over a wooden frame and decorate with small gift bags, roomy bulbs or in any way you want, to suit your home decor.
-More ideas here, at Apartment Therapy
+More ideas to be discovered on the website Apartment Therapy.

 This beautiful Advent Calendar by Danish brand Fabelab, compromises 24 pockets to hang in a string.
 After finding the gift inside the pocket, there is another surprise waiting for your little one!
 Turn the pockets inside out and discover a little character or part of a landscape!
 We love multifunctional products!